-Similar to the Funding Agreement for 2016 project expenditure, Glencore and ZIOC have agreed a Funding Agreement to fund the 2017 Project Work Programme and Budget for the Project of US\$1.4m plus US\$0.29m of discretionary spend dependent on certain workstreams requiring capital.
-After taking in savings arising from previous years, ZIOC has agreed to contribute towards such work programme and budget an amount comprising US\$0.59m plus 49.99% of all discretionary items approved jointly with Glencore.
-Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2017 is US\$1.45m in total.
+Future funding requirements and going concern basis of preparation of discretionary spend dependent on certain workstreams requiring capital.
+After taking in savings arising from previous years, Zanaga Iron Ore Company (ZIOC) has agreed to contribute towards such work programme and budget an amount comprising US\$0.65m plus 49.99% of all discretionary items approved jointly with Glencore.
+Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2018 is US\$0.76m in total.